 Following the disruption of the UK/US airline bombing plot in August 2006, TSA issued new rules that, with a few exceptions, effectively banned liquids, gels, and aerosols on aircraft.
 After conducting extensive research, TSA determined small amounts of liquids are not a threat.
-On September 26, 2006, TSA permitted small amounts of liquids, gels and aerosols in travel size containers, and exempted baby formula/milk/juices, medicines, and other medically-required liquids.
+On September 26, 2006, TSA permitted small amounts of liquids, gels and aerosols in travel size containers, and exempted baby formula/milk/juices, medicines and other medically-required liquids.

-Explosive Detection System
+Explosives Detection System

 Ever wonder what happens to your bag once you check it with your airline?
 We screen every bag placed on an airplane, whether taken as carry-on or checked with an airline.
-With nearly 2 million people flying each day, it's a Herculean task.
+With nearly two million people flying each day, it's a Herculean task.

-We are able to meet this requirement by using Explosive Detection System (EDS) machines, which work like the CT machines in a doctor's office.
+We are able to meet this requirement by using explosive detection system machines, which work like the CT machines in a doctor's office.
 Through a sophisticated analysis of each checked bag, the EDS machines can quickly capture an image of a single bag and determine if a bag contains a potential threat item .
 If a bag requires additional screening, it may be automatically diverted to a resolution room where security officers will quickly inspect it to ensure it doesn’t contain a threat item.
 Once cleared, the bag is reintroduced to the system, where it continues onto the aircraft.
 In some cases, the alarm is quickly resolved and in others law enforcement and/or the bomb squad may be called in.